okohll/abdocs/content/docs/tables/adding-and-removing.md

 ---
 A table is a store of data of a particular type e.g. a company, contact, product or invoice.
 Tables are the fundamental building blocks of an Agilebase application.

+## Using AI to add multiple tables
+Providing a short text prompt to the AI will let it suggest a suite of tables which will comprise a complete system.

+For example, asking for a 'Gym Membership system' might result in tables for
+* membership types
+* members
+* subscriptions
+* payments
+* classes
+* class registrations
+* trainers
+* trainer schedules
+* equipment
+* equipment usage

+Agilebase will create all of these tables for you.

+{{< youtube sBYr8Sf6hAI >}}

+To start this process:
+1. On the homepage, click the 'toggle' button in the top-right of the screen to enable development mode (if it is not enabled already)
+2. Press _AI: Create System_ at the top, then enter a short (or more detailed) description of what you'd like to create

+> Note that the prompt you provide, along with a list of existing tables in your system (so duplicates can be avoided) will be sent to the third party AI provider.
+> Please check that you are happy with their [privacy policy]({{<relref "/docs/artificial-intelligence#data-privacy">}})

-## Adding a table
+## Adding a single table
-1. On the homepage, click the 'toggle' button in the top-right of the screen to enable dev mode (if it is not enabled already)
+1. On the homepage, click the 'toggle' button in the top-right of the screen to enable development mode (if it is not enabled already)
 2. Click _+ Table_, choosing a name for the new table

-**TODO: images**
 ![Add Table Button](/add-table-button.png)

 You can change the table's name and add a longer description under **Help**.
 This description will be used as help text in the user interface.